PaulAnderson/Dump1090-Data-Replay/README.md

 - `TCPPort`: The port to listen for incoming connections on.
 - `filePath`: The path to the file with the data to replay.
+- `SpeedFactor`: The relative speed to replay data.
+1 is the realtime speed the data was received.
+10 is 10x faster, etc